entando/frontend-libraries/packages/entando-datatable/README.md

  `rowAction` (optional) - a column definition that holds the row actions that is to be placed at the rightmost of the row.
 It is a must to describe the `Header` label and `Cell` JSX of the action column.

+ `rowActionAlign` (bool - defaults to `ROW_ACTION_ALIGN.ALIGN_RIGHT`) - optionally, you can move the actions column to left side instead of right.
+Take note when moving the actions column to the left, the selection checkbox columns will be move to right side.

  `rowAttributes` (object|JSX func) - HTML element attributes for you to place per row.
 If function is given, then it will pass its corresponding row object.

  `classNames` - set of `className` strings to be used per part of the table such as `<table>`, `<thead>`, `<th>`, `<tr>`, and `<td>`.